 Here’s how it works: When rent and utility payments you’ve made show up on your checking account statement, CreditPop shares that data with the credit bureaus, helping to build your credit score.

 Dave isn’t particularly unique.
-There are a slew of similar cash advance apps out there.
+There are a slew of similar apps that loan you money in advance of payday out there.
 Here’s how Dave stacks up against popular overdraft app Earnin: